brainstormforce/astra-bulk-edit/README.md

 ### 1.2.4 ###
 - Fix: Undefined astra_get_option function call when Astra theme is inactive.
+- Fix: White label settings does not get applied for the theme name.

 ### 1.2.3 ###
 - Improvement: Hardened the security of plugin